-There is a musicality to the sounds of a city: the lingering resonance of a church bell, the low subterranean rumble of an approaching train, the cacophony of cyclists, cars, trucks and trains in transit; and the wavering tones that emanate from streetlights, power lines and ventilation ducts - these sounds create a meditative counterpoint to the transient rhythms of the urban soundscape.
+There is a musicality to the sounds of a city: the lingering resonance of a church bell, the low subterranean rumble of an approaching train, the cacophony of cyclists, cars, trucks, and trains in transit; the oscillating tones that emanate from streetlights, power lines and ventilation ducts.
+These sounds create a meditative counterpoint to the transient rhythms of the urban soundscape.

 On our walks through the city we discovered places that are undergoing significant change.
 Many are neglected or in-between spaces, and they may vanish in the near future.
-As we direct our attention to their uniqueness, their sounds and their resonances with past and future are transformed into memorable experiences.
-In a sense, our work is a living archive where these spaces can live on in our collective memory, even as they disappear from sight.
+Directing our attention to their unique sounds, and resonances with past and future are transformed into memorable experiences.
+The project’s online platform forms a living archive where these ephemeral sonic spaces can live on in our collective memory even as they disappear from sight.

 JEN REIMER & MAX STEIN